Where I Work

 1 nice husband – MO, retired engineer and ex bass player.
 He helps me with computery things because I am rubbish.
 He’s a good cook too.

-1 nice daughter – ELLA who is 28 and currently working as a producer for ITV.
+1 nice daughter – ELLA who is currently working as a producer for ITV.

 2 nice cats – Heathcliff (white with black bits) and Jeremy (black with white bits)